WhatsApp

 Two block with comma hair

 The fringe is styled into a comma shape that curves away from the forehead, creating a soft frame around the face.
 This is the most requested two block variation right now — it adds a relaxed, effortless K-drama look.
 Works best with slightly longer fringe (eyebrow to nose-bridge length).
-A light cold perm makes the comma shape hold without daily curling iron work.
+A light fringe perm makes the comma shape hold without daily curling iron work.

 Two block with middle part